What is a LUCID DREAM?

 “I will know when I am dreaming tonight.”

 At some point you may want to practice dream incubation to use lucid dreaming for specific goals.
-In the book Exploring The World of Lucid Dreaming by DR. LABERGE and HOWARD RHEINGOLD, a lucid dreaming surgeon explains how, before going to sleep at night, he uses dream incubation by reviewing his surgical cases with the intention of practicing them in lucid dreams.
+In the book Exploring The World of Lucid Dreaming by Dr. LaBerge and Howard Reingold, a lucid dreaming surgeon explains how, before going to sleep at night, he uses dream incubation by reviewing his surgical cases with the intention of practicing them in lucid dreams.
 That’s certainly using time management for greater success!

 Being a virtual reality simulation, the lucid dream world is an ideal place to practice life skills to enhance success.